 Our results provide evidence that labeler bias exists in two ways.
 First, our findings indicate that labelers hold stereotypes about the people depicted in the portraits they are tasked with annotating (see Figure 3a) and that these stereotypes have an impact on their subsequent income labels (see Table 1).
-Second, Table 2 tions.
-Figure 5 shows the income labels assigned to each PORTRAIT{Ethnicity} demonstrates that LABELER{Ethnicity} and PORTRAIT{Ethnicity} have
+Second, Table 2 demonstrates that LABELEREthnicity and PORTRAITEthnicity have a significant impact on perceptions of stereotypes and income labels.
+Our results show that LABELEREthnicity significantly impacts status, PORTRAITEthnicity significantly impacts all variables, and the interaction effect is significant for all variables except warmth.